 They can be purchased online from the company through its network of distributors and shipped directly to you.
 They have an ironclad guarantee that says: “If our products are not the best they can be — and the best you can buy — what else matters?”
 So if you don't feel better in 30 days you get your money back.

 Best of all: they have no drug side effects!
-Check this welcome page link for an introduction to arthritis pain relief naturally.
-Or click on the following link for purchase information now and see if this natural, effective alternative to pharmaceutical drugs works for you: The Pain Trio
+For an introduction to arthritis pain relief naturally, click on the following link for purchase and additional details to see if this natural alternative to pharmaceutical drugs works for you: The Pain Trio

 Bourgeois, FT et al: Adverse Drug Events in the Outpatient Setting: An 11-Year National Analysis.
 Journal Pharmacoepidemiology and Drug Safety, September, 2010, Vol. 19, Issue 9, pg 901-910.
 PMC free full text archive September 1, 2011, U.S. NIH/NLM http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2932855/